suizokukan/wisteria/ROADMAP.md

 * à chaque fois que wisteria.ini, vérifier qu'il y a stricte correspondance entre [data objects] et init_data().

+[DONE] task-113

+Check that DATA and UNAVAILABLE_DATA keys are written in lower case.

+    * check that DATA keys are written in lower case (task-113)
+    * check that UNAVAILABLE_DATA keys are written in lower case (task-113)
+    * new errors: ERRORID035, ERRORID036 (task-113)

+    * pylint: 10/10

 [DONE] task-112

 Improved messages in checkup() by adding colors and improving text.